C4ptainCrunch/thesis/source/index.rst

 ~~~~~~~~~~~~~~~~~~~

 .. todo::
-  We will use the framework of tournament solutions :cite:`laslier` to analyze the results and eventualy find a total order or an overall best agent.
+  We will use the framework of tournament solutions :cite:`laslier` to analyze the results and eventually find a total order or an overall best agent.
 This will be done once we have our final results.